Guide

 You clicked something.
 Determine whether it changed the system.

-After suspicious downloads or unexpected prompts, use PreFlight or Compare to inspect what changed before deciding whether deeper action is warranted.
+After suspicious downloads or unexpected prompts, use Preflight or Compare to inspect what changed before deciding whether deeper action is warranted.

 Core Workflow